bxparks/AceCRC/README.md

 * Compared to the "bit" versions, the "nibble" variants are about the same size but they can be up to ~2X (8-bit) to ~5X (32-bit) faster.
-* Compared to the "byte" versions, the "nibble" variants can be 4X to 10X smaller in flash size, but about 3-4X (8-bit) to 50% (32-bit) slower.
+* Compared to the "byte" versions, the "nibble" variants can be 4-5X smaller in flash size, but only about 3-4X (8-bit) to 1.5-2X (32-bit) slower.

 The CRC-8 algorithm has the unfortunate property that arrays of zeros of different lengths (e.g. 1 zero or 2 zeros) have the exact same CRC (0).
 The